 Two public warnings have already been made by the U.S. Food & Drug Administration (FDA) concerning the risk that morcellators can spread cells from undetected cancers, making the cancer worse and more difficult to treat.
 The November 2014 warning forcefully urged that morcellators should not be used in the majority of hysterectomies or myomectomies.
 The FDA also mandated that morcellator manufacturers must place a new “black box” warning on product labels concerning the dangers involved.

-Contact Waters Kraus & Paul to learn more about filing a power morcellator lawsuit.
+Contact Waters Kraus Paul & Siegel to learn more about filing a power morcellator lawsuit.